fer-peralta/fer-peralta/README.md

 ### Hi there 👋

-My name is Fernando Peralta, I'm a System Analyst student and Web developer.
+My name is Fernando Peralta, I'm a System Analyst and Web developer.
+I'm working in National Registry of People (Argentina).

 <!--
 **fer-peralta/fer-peralta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.